akanix42/meteor-css-modules/README.md

 [React Toolbox example / instructions](https://github.com/nathantreid/meteor-react-toolbox-example)

 To enable Sass compilation, set the aforementioned `extensions` property to `['scss', 'sass']`.
-If you are using a different file extension, set it in the `extensions` property, and also update the enableSassCompilation, which defaults to `['scss', 'sass']`.
+If you are using a different file extension, set it in the `extensions` property, and also set the `enableSassCompilation` property, which defaults to `['scss', 'sass']`.

 ## Usage